ggreer/geoff.greer.fm/_posts/2017-09-18-grandfathered-in.md

 ### Other

 Could water fluoridation could happen today?
 I don't think so.
-Too many people would be worried.
+Too many people would express worry and doubt.
 Some would ask, "What if fluoride has long-term health consequences?"
 Others would claim that fluoride causes autism.
 There would be enough controversy and protest that I doubt any municipality would introduce fluoridation.
 At best it would be like vaccination, with most parents giving fluoride supplements to their children.

 <!-- Paper money. -->
 <!-- subwoofers? -->